-Premier Events may have different minimum match time limits.
+Magic Premier Events may have different time limits.
 These time limits can be found in the event or event series Fact Sheet.
-Fact Sheets are located in the Magic: the Gathering Tournament Center: www.wizards.com/default.asp?x=mtgcom/tournamentcenter.
+Fact Sheets are located in the MagicTheGathering.com Tournament Center: www.wizards.com/default.asp?x=mtgcom/tournamentcenter.